xhoare/SE-BE/README.md

-The code in under review.
+The code is under review.